secretstartups/handbook/sales/channel/channel-programs-ops/index.html.md

 When all sections of the issue are completed, the GitLab Education Services Delivery team member will close the issue and proceed with awarding the certification per the GitLab Service Partner Certifications Award Process.
 ## Enroll Certified Trainer Candidates
-1. Ask the Certified Trainer Candidates to open an issue in the GitLab_Certified_Service_Partner_Program using the GitLab_Certified_Trainer_Candidate_Enrollment_Issue_for_Partners Issue Template.
+1. Ask the Certified Trainer Candidates to open an issue in the CTP_Requirements_Tracking_Project using the GitLab_Certified_Trainer_Candidate_Enrollment_Issue_for_Partners Issue Template.
-2. Follow all instructions and complete all tasks in the candidate section of that issue.
+2. Follow all instructions and complete all tasks in the sections assigned to the candidate in that issue.

 ## GitLab Service Partner Certifications Award Process